Sanchong metro station

 Sanchong (三重) is a station of the Zhonghe–Xinlu line on Taipei Metro and the Taoyuan Airport MRT located in Sanchong District, New Taipei, Taiwan.
-The station opened for service on 5 January 2012.
+The Taipei Metro station opened for service on 5 January 2012.
 It is a transfer station with the Taoyuan Airport MRT, which opened on 2 March 2017.

 Station overview

 The Orange Line section is a four-level, underground station has an island platform.
 It is located beneath Jieyun Rd., Lane 3 and Shuhong East Rd, near the Erchong flood diversion channel.
 It was scheduled to open in March 2012 along with most of the Xinzhuang Line, but opened for service earlier on 5 January 2012.

 Sanchong station is a transfer station with the Taoyuan Airport MRT, which is a four-level, elevated station with an island platform.

 Construction

-Excavation depth for this station is 19.2 m.
+Excavation depth for the Zhonghe-Xinlu station is 19.2 m.
 It is 221.4 m in length and 21.55 m wide.
 It has three entrances, one accessibility elevator, and three vent shafts.
 Two of the entrances are located next to a joint development lot.
 An 8000 m2 plot of land beside the station is being set aside for joint development projects.
 The entrance features a double arch-shaped glass roof.

+The Taoyuan Airport MRT station features three more elevators and one more exit, exit 1A.